sonatype/sonatype-react-shared-components/README.md

 be updated to be compatible with the new version of Chromium.

-To sync your local docker Chromium version with the latest that Jenkins would use, re-run the `docker build` command described above with the `--no-cache` option on order to have it re-execute the `apt-get install` command which installs the current version of Chromium.
+To sync your local docker Chromium version with the latest that Jenkins would use, re-run the `docker build` command described above with the `--no-cache` option in order to have it re-execute the `apt-get install` command which installs the current version of Chromium.

 ---